acend-io/rein-challenge/README.md

 ## What you need to do

+In this coding challenge, we are looking to assess your technical abilities and understand how you implement requirements in code.
+This is a chance to show off your skills and let us see what you bring to the table -- feel free to get creative!

+That said, it's recommended not to spend more than two hours on this project.
+You can, of course, spend as much time as you want, but we want to be respectful of your time.

+Please fork the project to a private repository, then you can begin implementing the new features outlined below.
+Then, when you feel like you are complete, invite the following people to your private repository: `pjdavis`, `prajwalpinto`, and `zihaow`.

+## Requirements

 We would like to add the ability for a Pilot to check out a drone on a specific day, and for each check-out to be visible via an API call.